Bromeliad Care: How To Grow Bromeliad Plants

 What If My Bromeliad Has Babies?

-Little baby bromeliads are the cutest things, and they are called pups!
-Bromeliad pups are clones of the parent plant.
-There are some types of bromeliads that develop pups prior to flowering; however, you will usually see them after the parent plant has bloomed and the bloom has begun to recede.
+There are some types of bromeliads that develop pups before flowering; however, you will usually see them after the parent plant has bloomed and the bloom has begun to recede.

-If you wish, you can trim back the mother plant’s failing leaves so that your pups will get a little more light and you will be able to see them better.
+If you wish, you can trim back the mother plant’s failing leaves so that your pups will get a little more light, and you will be able to see them better.

-You can remove the pups and repot them when they are between one third and one half the size of their parent.
-It’s smart to do this all at once, by removing all of the pups at the same time and repotting them uniformly.
+You can remove the pups and repot them when they are between one-third and one-half the size of their parent.
+It’s smart to do this all at once by removing all of the pups at the same time and repotting them uniformly.

 To remove Bromeliad pups from the parent plant, use a sterile, sharp knife to separate the offshoot from the mother plant.
 Repot the offshoot in bromeliad potting mix that has been moistened slightly.